-It is not too late to make Solo 401k contributions for the 2021 tax year – but time is running out.
-Solo 401k contribution deadlines are soon approaching.
-In this article, one important thing that you will take away is how to stretch out your ability to make 2021 contributions all the way into the fall of 2022.
-You will also want to know the contribution limits for 2021 so that you don’t leave any extra money on the tax table that should be growing for your golden retirement.
-You will also find out more about the benefits of making the largest contributions possible and the different ways those contributions can be made.
+You’re just in time to make contributions for the 2023 tax year.
+In this article, one important thing that you will take away is how to stretch out your ability to make 2023 contributions all the way into the fall of 2024.
+You will also want to know the contribution limits for 2023 so that you don’t leave any extra money on the tax table that should be growing for your golden retirement.

-Yes, December 31, 2021, has come and gone.
-The end of 2021 was the last day that you could set up a new Solo 401k (we know because December is always our busiest month).
-However, the last day of the year is NOT the last day that you can make tax-deferred and tax-free contributions that lower your tax bill for 2021!
+Yes, December 31, 2022, has come and gone.
+The end of 2022 was the last day that you could set up a new Solo 401k (we know because December is always our busiest month).
+However, the last day of the year is not the last day that you can make tax-deferred and tax-free contributions that lower your tax bill for 2022!

 Sole proprietors and single member LLCs (almost all Solo 401k LLCs are single member) use IRS Form 4868 to file for an extension.
 Most S corporations, partnerships, and multi-member LLCs use IRS Form 7004 to file for an extension.
 There is some flexibility on the extension form type depending on your business structure.